EGO-Tech/starbase-ships/tourer/README.md

 | `Door` | Open and closes the door into the ship. |
 | `Service` | Open and closes the service hatches on side of the ship for access to the fuel rods. |

+*ISAN speed is normally quite conservative and not 100% accurate.

 #### Managing Power